EasyRPG/Player/README.md

 - libxmp for tracker music support.
 - SpeexDSP or libsamplerate for proper audio resampling.
 - lhasa for LHA (.lzh) archive support.
-- nlohmann_json for processing JSON files (required when targetting Emscripten)
+- nlohmann_json for processing JSON files (required when targeting Emscripten)

 The older SDL version 1.2 is still supported, but deprecated.
 Please do not add new platform code for this library.